craigbuckler/oldclink/src/pages/about-old-clink/#index.md

 > A quiet and dreamy sanctuary.
 Set apart and special.
 <cite>D &amp; J Dean</cite>

-Now a relaxing retreat, The Old Clink has been home to the same family since 1953.
+Now a relaxing retreat for tourists seeking Budleigh Salterton accommodation, The Old Clink has been home to the same family since 1953.
 [The Annexe]([root]apartment-1-annexe/) has been a popular self-catering holiday apartment since 2007.
 [The second Flat]([root]apartment-2-flat/) became available in 2017 and provides a comfortable two-bedroom holiday apartment for families and groups of up to six people.
 [View our customer testimonials...]([root]about-old-clink/testimonials/)

 <figure>